open-switch/opx-tools/README.md

-#opx-platform-tools
+#opx-tools

 ##Description
-The opx-platform-tools repo hosts tools that will be used in OPX Package Management.
+The opx-tools repo hosts tools that will be used in OPX Package Management.

 (c) Dell 2016